abhi0395/mycv/README.md

 to [The Interview Portal](https://theinterviewportal.com/) to help Indian college students plan their careers.

-## Teaching Experience

- Served as online physics tutor at E-acharya
-(more than 20 students)[^3] from June 2017 - Aug 2018.
+Teaching Experience — Served as online physics tutor at E-acharya (more than 20 students)[^3] from June 2017 - Aug 2018.
 Advanced Physics tutor at Chegg India from Jul 2016 - Dec 2017.
 Solving advance physics problems and clearing doubts of students from all over the world.

-## More organization skills—

- Organized and coordinated scientific and technical workshops ($\sim$ 150 participants) in *Pravega*[^4], in Jan’14.
+More organization skills — Organized and coordinated scientific and technical workshops ($\sim$ 150 participants) in *Pravega*[^4], in Jan’14.
 Conducted experiments and demonstrations for open day celebration at